 Take a look at the ingredients and instructions below to get started on your dish!

-Pan-fried Bacon Brussels Sprouts Salad with Maple-Balsamic Vinaigrette
+Sweet and Savory, Bacon and Brussels Sprouts Salad with Maple-Balsamic Vinaigrette

 We want to know how your dish turned out!
 Post online to Facebook with the hashtag #theolivebarrecipes and tag us @TheOliveBarCampbellCA!